Browsed by

 The New Testament canon was established early, by Holy Spirit

-The New Testament canon was established in the first century by Holy Spirit.
-Let’s examine some notes on the scriptures which confirm this fact:
+The New Testament canon was established in the first century by holy Spirit.
+Let’s examine some scriptures which confirm this fact:

 2 Peter 1:16-21 – Peter affirms Old Testament prophets wrote God’s word.
 He puts himself and other apostles in the same category.